A parent and child work with a UNT clinician at the Kristin Farmer Autism Center.

 “Having the parent-training meetings every week is extremely helpful,” Slaughter said.
 “I’m able to learn things they do at the center so we can use those in our everyday lives.
 They focus on what each individual child needs the most in that moment and KFAC is really great at helping us as parents do that at home too so we are reinforcing the behaviors in the same way with our children.”

-The center partners with local schools and colleges, including the Woodcock Institute at Texas Women’s University school of Psychology and TWU School of Occupational Therapy, as well as several divisions and colleges across UNT such as the Speech and Hearing Center, the Center for Young Children, the Department of Behavior Analysis and the Department of Special Education to ensure the best care for their clients.
+The center partners with local schools and colleges, including the Woodcock Institute at Texas Woman’s University school of Psychology and TWU School of Occupational Therapy, as well as several divisions and colleges across UNT such as the Speech and Hearing Center, the Center for Young Children, the Department of Behavior Analysis and the Department of Special Education to ensure the best care for their clients.

 “I am excited about bridging clinical autism interventions that are funded through insurance with educational interventions that come through the public school system,” said Michael Siller, executive director of the center.
 “Research shows that most kids learn best if learning happens in their natural environments.
 They need to learn in places like preschools or at home with their parents.”